ibm-cloud-docs/account/iam-service-roles.md

 {: class="simple-tab-table"}
 {: summary="Use the tab buttons to change the context of the table.
 This table provides the available actions for the service, descriptions of each, and the roles that each action are mapped to."}

+## VMware Solutions on VPC
+Review the available platform and service roles and the actions mapped to each to help you assign access.
+If you're using the CLI or API to assign access, use `vmware` for the service name.

+No supported roles.
 ## VMware Solutions
 Review the available platform and service roles and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `vmware-solutions` for the service name.